gertjana/mqtt-bigquery/README.md

  * Add your device to the the devices list
  * If necessary create a DeviceType and a corresponding Struct

-Based on the struct the bigquery part will infer the schame
+Based on the struct the bigquery part will infer the schema